sumitkutty/Anti-Spoof-Face-Recognition/README.md

 * time
 * numpy
 * scipy
+#### The rest of the dependancies are listed in the requirements.txt file.
+It can be installed from the command-line using 'pip'

 ## Training:
 * The training is based on deep metric learning.
 This involves comparing the the embeddings of a face in the stream to the embeddings of all the faces saved during training.
 The closest estimated face is given as the output.